Steve Mac

-Steve McCutcheon (born 15 January 1972), known professionally as Steve Mac, is a British record producer, songwriter and musician.
-A multi-award-winning producer, he is one of the most prolific songwriters and record producers in modern British music, with contributions to 30 number one singles in the UK Singles Chart.
+Steven McCutcheon (born 15 January 1972), known professionally as Steve Mac, is a British record producer, songwriter and musician.
+He has contributed to 30 number one singles in the UK Singles Chart.

 Career

 Early career

 Mac got his break in the music industry in the early 1990s when he wrote and produced the Nomad hit "(I Wanna Give You) Devotion", that reached no.2 in the UK Singles Chart.
 In 1992, he became part of dance group Undercover, who had several European hit singles, including "Baker Street" and "Never Let Her Slip Away".
 McCutcheon formed, with Darren Pearce, the duo Gems for Jem.
 Their single "Lifting Me Higher", sampling the Evelyn Thomas song "High Energy", topped the UK Dance Chart in May 1995.

 He then met songwriter Wayne Hector, with the pair striking up a partnership that has seen them co-write and produce a range of chart songs.

 Mac has gone on to work with some of the most recognised names in the music industry.
 He has written, co-written and produced hits for musicians including Ed Sheeran, Melanie C, Pink, Westlife, Little Mix, and many other UK and international singers.

 From his Rokstone Studios in London, the artists he has written and produced for have racked up over 200 million sales worldwide during his career.
 As well as a string of no.1 UK and international hits, Mac has also penned top 10 singles for artists such as Calvin Harris, Demi Lovato, One Direction, The Saturdays, Leona Lewis, and Rita Ora, among others.